aws/amazon-freertos/demos/ble/README.md

 The iOS and Android SDK can run this demo at the same time as MQTT demo by creating two GATT servers to demonstrate this ability.
 This demo creates a special service with two characteristics, one used to count, the other used to control the counter.
 From the application, the user can chose to stop/start/reset the counter.

+## MQTT BLE Transport Demo
+This demo demonstrates the transport interface implementation of BLE to send MQTT packets through a mobile device application to the cloud.
+The demo requires a companion mobile application written using the [iOS](https://github.com/aws/amazon-freertos-ble-ios-sdk) or [Android](https://github.com/aws/amazon-freertos-ble-android-sdk) SDK.
+Sample mobile application can be found in the respective repositories.
+The demo facilitates applications written using the MQTT library to seamlessly send and receive data with the cloud, over BLE through a companion device.